 On 28 February 2020, PBL held an extraordinary general meeting to reassure and update investors on its financial status and the reconstituted governance structures including the establishment of an Audit and Risk Committee of the Board and recruitment of a Certified Public Accountant and Finance Manager regulated by their respective professional bodies.
 Together with updating investors on its financial results after restatement, the company announced that the Chairman of the Board and CEO would be stepping down from their positions and that the Chief Operating Officer would take over in an acting capacity until a new substantive CEO was recruited.

 On 4 April 2020 the Securities Regulator and the Economic Crimes Unit announced it had launched a criminal investigation into the alleged accounting irregularities at PBL.
 In the meantime, the shareholders appointed a Governance Consultant to carry out a comprehensive governance audit into the governance practices of PBL with the aim of making recommendations on how to improve governance at PBL.

-(a) Advise the shareholders and management of PBL on how good and effective Corporate Governa commercial success and the going concern of the company. ance could guarantee (10 marks) (b) Discuss five directors' responsibilities on financial reporting for PBL.
-(5 marks) (c) Explain five ways of how Non-Executive Directors (NEDs) could be made more independent.
-(5 marks) (d) Summarise five typical roles of Audit Committee in PBL.
-(10 marks) (e) Discuss five ways in which PBL could promote shareholders' rights.
-(5 marks) (f) Outline five good corporate governance practices adopted by PBL.
-(5 marks) (Total: 40 marks)
+- (a) Advise the shareholders and management of PBL on how good and effective Corporate Governance could guarantee commercial success and the going concern of the company.
+(10 marks) - (b) Discuss five directors' responsibilities on financial reporting for PBL.
+(5 marks) - (c) Explain five ways of how Non-Executive Directors (NEDs) could be made more independent.
+(5 marks) - (d) Summarise five typical roles of Audit Committee in PBL.
+(10 marks) - (e) Discuss five ways in which PBL could promote shareholders' rights.
+(5 marks) - (f) Outline five good corporate governance practices adopted by PBL.

-(a) Discuss five features of the cooperative model of corporate governance.
 (5 marks)

-- (b) Analyse five barriers to implementing a successful whistle blowing policy in an organisation.
+- (a) Discuss five features of the cooperative model of corporate governance.
+(5 marks) - (b) Analyse five barriers to implementing a successful whistle blowing policy in an organisation.
 (5 marks) - (c) Boards of directors are required to exert due diligence in ensuring that the organisations they govern are achieving their missions effectively and efficiently.

 Discuss the above statement by highlighting fives areas in which due diligence assessments need to be carried out by the board.
+(5 marks)

-(5 marks) (Total: 15 marks) Ke QUES FION THREE OP.CO (a) Discuss five roles of the board towards effective stakeholders relations.
-(5 marks) www.chopico.te (b) Analyse five ways in which an organisation would fail in implementing an ethics program.
-(5 marks) 4 (c) Highlight five objectives of good corporate governance reporting.
-(5 marks) 6 (Total: 15 marks)
+- (a) Discuss five roles of the board towards effective stakeholders relations.
+(5 marks) - (b) Analyse five ways in which an organisation would fail in implementing an ethics program.
+(5 marks) - (c) Highlight five objectives of good corporate governance reporting.
+(5 marks)